 Why we picked the Amazon Echo Show 8:

-The latest Echo Show device from Amazon, the Echo Show 8, is a smaller Echo model designed to be a great fit for the bedroom.
+The Echo Show 8 is a smaller Echo model designed to be a great fit for the bedroom.
 You get all the Echo Show features you want with an 8-inch HD screen, including smart home controls, links to your Amazon Photos connection, a customizable home screen for when you first wake up, and the ability to set up routines for your connected smart devices (along with all of Alexa’s other talents).
 You can also link to baby monitor cams or security cams to see what’s going on in other areas of the house, which is very handy if you have the right devices.

-Who’s it for: People who want a capable smart display for the bedroom with the ability to link to other cams in the house — but always want guarantees about their privacy when using such devices.
+Who’s it for: People who want a capable smart display for the bedroom with the ability to link to other cams in the house — but always want guarantees about their privacy when using such devices, theis for you.

 Why we picked the Echo Show 5: